 The Board of Advocates (BOA) is a student organization that promotes oral and written advocacy through on-campus and off-campus competitions.
 The board is made up entirely of second- and third-year law students who have excelled in moot court, mock trial, client counseling, mediation, and/or arbitration.

 BOA organizes and facilitates two annual intra-school moot court competitions.
-In the fall, it hosts the Calvert Moot Court Competition for all second and third year law students.
+In the fall, it hosts the Daugherty Moot Court Competition for all second and third year students, as well as the Whitten Burrage Negotiations Competition, which is open to all students.
 In the spring, it hosts a separate 1L competition for all of the first year law students.
 In addition to these annual competitions, BOA also facilitates the regional and national inter-school competitions hosted by OU College of Law.

 All students are eligible to join the board.
-In the fall, first-year students are eligible to serve as bailiffs in the Calvert Competition.
+In the fall, first-year students are eligible to compete in the Whitten Burrage Negotiation Competition, as well as serve as bailiffs in the Daugherty Competition.
 In the spring, all 1Ls participate in the BOA-sponsored 1L Moot Court competition.
 Students are also eligible to run for BOA positions during their second and third years.

 Travel Forms and Links